ramenguy99/xpg/ROADMAP.md

     - [ ] Pipeline cache with all important inputs
     - [ ] Expose spirv targets
     - [ ] Cleaner handling of multiple entry points
-- [ ] Cleanup some stubs with pattern matching file (especially numpy arrays)
+- [ ] Cleanup some stubs with pattern matching file:
+    - numpy arrays over buffers -> maybe somehow switch to memory view? should be available everywhere
+    - tuple args in window callbacks are actually Tuple[float, float]

 ## Future